-We closely follow the current discussion about an accounting standard for rate regulated activities (herein referred to as 'RRA'), in particular within the proposed narrow scope of 'defined rate regulation' limited to the financial effects of the so-called revenue requirements.
+We closely follow the actual discussion about an accounting standard for rate regulated activities (herein referred to as 'RRA'), in particular within the proposed narrow scope of 'defined rate regulation' limited to the financial effects of the so-called revenue requirements.
 We identified the effects from these true-up mechanisms as a main trigger for the debate within our constituency about misleading accounting of RRA and the presentation mismatch in financial performance over multiple periods.

 However, a narrow scope by itself is not sufficient to argue for a new standard if it tends to ground on rules more than on principles.
-Therefore we would urge the IASB to carefully reconsider whether the high hurdles for introducing specific accounting principles for a specific type of business activities are met in the case of RRA.
+Therefore we would like the IASB to carefully reconsider whether the high hurdles to introduce specific accounting principles for a specific type of business activities are met in the case of RRA.

 Within our constituency, in most cases RRA do not cover all but only a particular type of transactions of the reporting entity or group (herein referred to as 'integrated businesses').
-This is an important factor when considering the cost/benefit constraint of a proposed standard for RRA.
-Furthermore, we heard from our constituency about specific operational issues the IASB should consider in the context of intra-group RRA.
-These particularly relate to the application of the economic entity approach in a group with a vertically integrated business model.
-We refer to our response to Question 8 for further details.
+This is a very important factor when considering the cost/benefit-constraint of a proposed standard for RRA.
+In particular in vertically integrated businesses the preparation of additional information on RRA in the primary financial statements might be burdensome and might not necessarily provide users with useful information as it only affects a (minor) part of the overall business activities of the group.

-Having said that, we would summarise our remaining comments as follows:
+Having said that, we would like to summarise our remaining comments as follows: